-During the last week of his life in 2002, Jarrett created a list of requests, one of which was to raise funds for improving the Pediatric Oncology Outpatient Clinic at Kentucky Children’s Hospital.
-The first of these fundraising efforts was the Jarrett Mynear Fund.
-The JMF started collecting donations for the renovation of the Pediatric Oncology Clinic at Kentucky Children’s Hospital and eventually raised 448,000 dollars.
+During the last week of his life in 2002, Jarrett created a list of requests.
+One of which was to raise funds for improving the Pediatric Oncology Outpatient Clinic at Kentucky Children’s Hospital.
+The first of these fundraising efforts was the Jarrett Mynear Fund (JMF).
+The JMF started collecting donations for the renovation of the Pediatric Oncology Clinic at Kentucky Children’s Hospital and eventually raised $448,000.

 The driving forces behind the JMF, Jennifer Mynear (Jarrett’s mother) and Susannah Denomme from the University of Kentucky Office of Development, brainstormed ways for the University of Kentucky student body to participate in supporting the pediatric hematology/oncology clinic.
 Susannah’s daughter, Carolyn, introduced them to Penn State University’s THON, the largest student-run philanthropy in the nation which benefits the Pediatric Oncology Program at Hershey Medical Center.
 Jennifer and Susannah believed that a dance marathon would be an ideal fit and would become one of the greatest traditions at the University of Kentucky.
 After finding support from the Office of Student Involvement and presenting the idea to several campus organizations, the dream of DanceBlue came to fruition.